The Birthday Giving Project

 How Your Kids – Or You! – Can Help Kids with Less Have a Birthday Celebration

 It’s hard for many of us – adults or children – to imagine celebrating a child’s birthday without a party or presents.
 But for many of the families we serve, finding the extra money to afford a child’s birthday celebration is a struggle at best, and frequently impossible.

 F-to-F’s Birthday Giving Project is designed to help these families by providing a small “party in a box” for a child in need… and at the same time gives children with “more” the opportunity to learn empathy in a concrete way by helping another child.

-The idea is to decorate and fill shoeboxes (you can also use pretty bags) with everything needed for a small birthday party.
+The idea is to decorate and fill shoe boxes with everything needed for a small birthday party.
+(Or, pretty, decorated shopping bags can be used instead.)
 Each box goes to a different child.
-You or your child can send one birthday box to one child, or a scout group, church or synagogue group can send a lot of boxes for a group of children. **If you are sending a lot of boxes, PLEASE make them for all different ages.
+You or your child can make one birthday box for one child, or a class, scout group, church or synagogue group can put together and deliver multiple boxes for a group of children.
+If you are making a lot of boxes, please make them for different ages!